commerce-docs/adobe-comdox-exl-rake-tasks/example_usage.md

 ## Getting Help

-- Use `rake list_tasks` to see all available tasks
+- Use `bundle exec rake list_tasks` to see all available tasks
 - Check the main [README.md](README.md) for detailed documentation
 - Open an issue on the gem repository for bugs or feature requests
 - Contact the Adobe Documentation Team for support